 When it comes to breastfeeding, many mothers are turning to wearable pumps.
-These pumps are worn under clothes and provide hands-free pumping, allowing moms to pump while multitasking.
+These pumps are worn in a bra under clothes and provide hands-free pumping, allowing moms to pump while multitasking.

-This convenience is for many moms worth buying them.
+Wearable pumps have become a convenient helper for breastfeeding moms.
 But there is still some confusion surrounding their effectiveness in helping maintain the milk supply.
 Here, we'll dive into the details of how wearable pumps work and their potential impact on milk supply.

 How Do Wearable Pumps Work?